 Mr. Ames was active in the business until the age of 92.
 He passed away on January 29, 2009.
 His three sons, Jeffrey, Michael, and Robert, now manage the arcades and the other Half Moon businesses.

-With sixty years of experience in the arcade business, you might imagine the variety of machines you will find in the Half Moon arcades.
-That is, only the best of the best machines that make the grade will you find there!
+With over sixty years of experience in the arcade business, you might imagine the variety of machines you will find in the Half Moon arcades.
+That is, only the best of the best machines that make the grade will you find here!

 If the machine you love isn’t there, it’s probably because it’s been “retired”.
 There’s only so much room!
 Wouldn’t you love to have a classic pinball or video in your basement?
 If you are interested in buying an old retired game, please contact us directly.
 (In the year 2000, the Half Moon arcades had a one-time auction on a Games For Sale web page.
 We are still receiving inquiries about these games which are long gone.)